Drive By :: Lexdray Boulder Pack

 While still kinda new to the carry scene, Lexdray has found fast favour amongst the online blog community.
 Lots of tech and details, some great shapes, and some really slick branding make for some pretty catchy blog candy.

-So when our friends at Huckberry offered us a Boulder pack, we started to froth a little.
+So when our friends at Huckberry offered us a Boulder pack (link update), we started to froth a little.
 With a shape inspired by the super photogenic Visvim 20L pack, the Boulder takes a big EDC brush to this silhouette, adding a tonne of pockets and parts.
 The pack arrives in a nice fleece lined bag, and almost all the parts and components are a pretty high spec (hence the slightly scary price tag of $460 – but man, do you feel a million bucks walking around with it on your back).

 So how did it fair in a week long Drive By?
 Hmmm, not great.
 Read on and we’ll explain.